clearhaus/gateway-api-docs/source/index.md

 </p>

 <p class="alert alert-info">
-<b>Notice:</b> A refund cannot be made after 180 days after the last capture.
+<b>Notice:</b> A refund cannot be made if the last capture is 180 days old.
 </p>